KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Mondrian schemas menu item.

-Here you can find the list of already created mondrian schemas and clicking on the plus button you can define a new one uploading your XML schema file.
+Here you can find the list of already created mondrian schemas and by clicking the *Plus* icon you can define a new one uploading your XML schema file.
 A new window will open where you have to choose a **Name**, an optional **Description** and to upload your XML file, as you can see in figure below.

 .. figure:: media/image226.png